Skip to main content

 How is diphtheria diagnosed and treated?

 Your healthcare provider will look in your nose and throat.
-He or she may see the diphtheria coating, but it may not be present.
+Your provider may see the diphtheria coating, but it may not be present.
 Your provider will take samples from your nose and throat to be tested.
 A diphtheria infection is treated in the hospital.
 Medicines to treat diphtheria include an antitoxin to stop the diphtheria toxin, and an antibiotic to kill the bacteria that cause diphtheria.
-Your healthcare provider may also give you a dose of the diphtheria vaccine.
+Your provider may also give you a dose of the diphtheria vaccine.

 What can I do to prevent the spread of diphtheria?